surfinky/ng-contenteditable/README.md

 The __registerDropHandler__ method provides mechanism to register a drop handler for editable elements.
 In the demo provided, this method is called from the constructor function of directives which apply to specific HTML tags.

-It the following options object as its only argument:
+It takes the following options object as its only argument:

 	{
 		types: [], 				// Array of strings, for each mime type you want to accept (e.g. ['image/jpeg', 'image/png', 'image/gif'])